 Termites are opportunistic and, with the right conditions, can become active in a number of different environments.
 The three things they are most drawn to include:

-1. Moisture problems.
+- Moisture problems.
 Subterranean termites in particular are attracted to moisture, especially in soil.
 Standing water or excess moisture will invite termites to take up residence in your home.
-Always fix leaks, broken sprinkler systems, downspouts, and clogged gutters to ensure you are protected from moisture problems.
+Always fix leaks, broken sprinkler systems, downspouts, and clogged gutters to ensure your are protected from moisture problems.

 Keeping Termites Away From Non-Wood Homes in St. Louis